 5 February 2021

-La Niña, a relative of El Niño, occurs every few years and is a result of strengthening equatorial trade winds leading to an accumulation of warm surface waters in the western Pacific.
-Warmer ocean temperatures result in greater volumes of moisture in the atmosphere bringing with it increased rainfall and more tropical cyclones.
+La Niña, a relative of El Niño, occurs every few years and results from strengthening equatorial trade winds leading to an accumulation of warm surface waters in the western Pacific.
+Warmer ocean temperatures result in more significant volumes of moisture in the atmosphere, bringing increased rainfall and more tropical cyclones.
 La Niña weather can also create a more extreme shift in temperatures.

 (Image source: Bureau of Meteorology (2016))